-Official: Canadian police chief resigns amid criticism
+Ottawa police chief resigns amid trucker protest in capital

+The government official was not authorized to discuss the matter publicly and spoke on condition of anonymity.

-The bumper-to-bumper protest in Ottawa by hundreds of truckers has gone on for more than two weeks.
-On Monday, Prime Minister Justin Trudeau invoked emergency powers to try to break the siege there and elsewhere around the country.
+On Monday, Prime Minister Justin Trudeau invoked extraordinary emergency powers to try to end the occupation there and elsewhere around the country.
+Across Canada and beyond, the question in the coming days will be whether it will work.

 Canadian Public Safety Minister Marco Mendicino said it is time for police to begin using their broad authority conferred under Canada’s Emergencies Act, which allows the government to ban the blockades and begin towing away trucks.